 The warning signs of a ‘potentially bad husband’ is another good lesson for young girls.
 However, one might also suggest that the movie doesn’t inspire young girls.
 A ‘laid-back’ Robert becomes the hero who finds fortune in the end.
 Meanwhile, the ‘high-flying’ Diana – who was honourable enough to walk away from Robert when she realised he had a girlfriend – was only rewarded with marriage because she was connected and helped Robert land a lucrative deal.

 What if the script was flipped just a little such that Diana never lent Robert a helping hand?
 What if Robert’s break never came?

-Perhaps the “Acrimony” would have been less predictable, and young girls could have been be taught lessons about self-love, self-confidence and strength.
+Perhaps “Acrimony” would have been less predictable, and young girls could have been taught lessons of self-love, self-confidence and strength.

 Directed by: Tyler Perry

 Cast includes; Taraji P. Henson, Lyriq Bent, Ajiona Alexus, Crystle Stewart, Antonio Madison, Danielle Nicolet, Jazmyn Simon, Jason Vail and Ptosha Storey, Jay Hunter and Terayle Hill.